PaulSquires/WinFBE/Help/WinFBX/Windows Procedures.md

 ```
 FUNCTION AfxExtractResource (BYVAL hInstance AS HINSTANCE, _
-   BYREF wszResourceName AS WSTRING, BYVAL pResourceType AS LPWSTR = RT_RCDATA) AS STRING
+   BYREF wszResourceName AS WSTRING, BYVAL pResourceType AS LPWSTR = MAKEINTRESOURCEW(10)) AS STRING
 ```

 | Parameter  | Description |